ehda-dolatabadi/BINF7700_Capstone/scripts/cellranger/README.md

 This script will:
 1. Submit the reference genome building job
 2. Submit Cell Ranger count with dependency on Step 1
-3. Submit both aggregation jobs with dependency on Step 2
+3. Submit aggregation job (handles both normalized and raw outputs) with dependency on Step 2
 4. Create log files in `$LOG/` directory with format: `{job_name}_{job_id}.out/err`
 5. Display all submitted job IDs for tracking